 Q: "I sent you my homepod, the tracking number says it was delivered!
 Did you get my homepod?"
 A: My UPS mailbox only tells me when I have packages, not who's packages.
 Please wait until I have a chance to pick up the day's packages before asking if I have yours.

 Q: "Do you sell pods or parts?"
-A: Not at this time.
-Online store coming soon.
+A: Yes!
+I have stuff for sale here

 Q: "Can I buy a broken HomePod online and have it shipped directly to you for repairs?"
 A: Absolutely.
+First make sure it's repairable!
+If you're not sure, you can send me a link first.
 If you're purchasing on eBay, be sure to enter my shipping address during checkout to retain your buyer protection!
-Do not message eBay sellers asking them to change the shipping address after you checked out, this is against eBay policy and voids buyer / seller protection!
+Do not message eBay sellers asking them to change the shipping address after you checked out, this is against eBay policy and voids both buyer and seller protection!

 Q: "Will you buy or take my broken homepod?"
-A: Yes!
-I offfer $60 and cover shipping if you want to let it go.
+A: I might!
+When I have the budget available for it, I offer up to $60 and cover shipping if you want to let it go.
 Or, trade in your broken, unfixable HomePod for a free repair and return on a fixable one!
 You must provide both the broken unfixable, and broken fixable pods.